 Wild Iris Medical Education- https://wildirismedicaleducation.com/ems-ceu/course-list

-Continuing education credits are awarded based on pre-approval of programs, courses, seminars, etc.
+Continuing education credits are awarded based on pre-approval of programs, courses, seminars and other activities.

-To be considered continuing education, program and course providers must first seek approval from the College.
-Educators and groups seeking to have their program, course, conference or seminar approved as continuing education may complete the submission for approval process.
+To be considered continuing education, program and course providers must be approved by the College.
+Educators and groups seeking to have their program, course, conference or seminar approved as continuing education may complete the submission for approval form found at the end of the Continuing Competence Program: Continuing Education Standards.

 2020 Application Submission Deadlines

-Questions and submissions should be directed to Sydney Girvan at firstname.lastname@example.org.
+Questions and submission can be emailed to CC@ABparamedics.com.

-Submit activities under the Continuing Competence tab on your profile in the member portal.
-You are no longer required to upload proof of activities, but you must retain all documentation for a period of five years.
+The College no longer requires members to upload proof of activities, but members must retain ALL documentation for a period of five years.
 You do not need to email or bring activity records to the College office unless you are contacted by the College to participate in a Record Audit.

 - If your continuing professional development does not offer a certificate of attendance/completion, you can keep a record of your activity using the Record of Attendance Form.